 Three: Glorious GIFs

-GIFs: the ultimate eye-catchers.
-Using a GIF in your email design increases click through rates and means your readers are sure to pay attention to what you’re trying to say.
-In this vibrant email design, Boden do a great job of showing off their products and creating a super fun effect.
+GIFs are the ultimate eye-catchers.
+Using a GIF in your email design increases click-through rates and means your readers are sure to pay attention to what you’re trying to say.
+In this vibrant email design, Boden do a great job of showing off their products and creating fun effect.